geckoboard/prism/README.md

 }
 ```

-The callgraph is then *pruned* to remove any functions that do not belong to the
+The call graph is then *pruned* to remove any functions that do not belong to the
 project package or any of its sub-packages.
 The prune step is required as prism
 is not able to hook code imported from external packages; prism can only parse
 and modify code present in the cloned project folder (and optionally in vendored